Example of Creating a Cube

 The example describes creation of the Cube of Socio-Economic Indicators cube.

-To create a cube:
+To create a cube in the object navigator:

 1. Make sure that the repository contains the dictionaries:

-3. Go to the Cube Facts dialog box:
+1. Go to the Facts page:

-1. Go to the Cube Facts Binding page.
+1. Go to the Facts Binding page:

-1. Go to the Cube Dimensions page:
+1. Go to the Dimensions page:

 Select the following dictionaries: